OSC/ondemand/README.md

 2. Build the app

-3. Add cluster config if not provided. **TODO**

-4. Add extra templates**TODO**

-5. Copy the built app directory to the deployment directory, and start the OOD server.
+3. Copy the built app directory to the deployment directory, and start the OOD server.

-6. Access My Jobs by going to the dashboard and launching it from there.
+4. Access My Jobs by going to the dashboard and launching it from there.

+5. (optional step): Add a custom default job template and other job templates to `myjobs/templates` **TODO**

 ## Updating to a New Stable Version